Dylan-Sullivan/loco_gazebo/README.md

 ## Package Downloads

-To install these packages, use the command `sudo apt-get install ros-melodic-insert_package_name`
+To install these packages, use the command `sudo apt install ros-ros_version-insert_package_name`.
+After each new package download, run the command `rospack profile`.

 - teleop-twist-keyboard
 - mavros
+- urdfdom-py
+- joint-state-publisher-gui
+- gazebo-ros
+- robot-state-publisher

+To install these packages, use the command `sudo apt install insert_package_name`.
+After each new package download, run the command `rospack profile`.

 - liburdfdom-tools
-- joint-state-publisher-gui

 ## Environment Setup